February 1922

 Ó Duibhir (2011), pg 69

-Collins secretly authorises formation of a specially-paid unit of 70 IRA men (Parkinson says 72 including 12 officers) known as the Belfast City Guard to protect Catholics district from sectarian attack.
-Divided into three sections.
+Collins secretly authorises formation of a specially-paid unit of 70 IRA men from the 3rd Northern Division (Parkinson says 72 including 12 officers) known as the Belfast City Guard to protect Catholics district from sectarian attack.
+It is divided into three sections.
 It continues to function until August 1922.

 O’Callaghan (2018), pg 102